 The worst thing you can do at this point in time is act without advice.
 If you are considering your financial options we can help you work through the compliance options that will save you from severe penalties and long term financial ramifications.

-Please call your adviser or our super specialist Megan Kelly so we can help you plan out your next steps.
+Please call your advisor or our super specialist Megan Kelly so we can help you plan out your next steps.